 Each workshop will be different depending on the weather, and on which animals perform for us on the day.
 But you can expect to photograph plenty of great subjects including Lemurs, Meerkats, Tigers, a variety of birdlife and more.
 The indoor reptile house poses its own challenge…see how to get great shots even in dim light.

-This is an intermediate workshop focused on practicing wildlife photography skills, and it will be assumed you already have a basic understanding of aperture, shutter speed, ISO etc. However with such a small group there will be plenty of time to get some help with any individual camera issues you may have.
+This is an intermediate workshop focused on practicing wildlife photography skills, and it will be assumed you already have a basic understanding of aperture, shutter speed, ISO etc. However with such a small group (six only) there will be plenty of time to get some help with any individual camera issues you may have.
 If you are looking for a beginner’s workshop you should consider the Photography Essentials two-day workshop in Maleny.

 Although you may use a variety of lenses at the zoo, a telephoto lens is what you will use the most.
 We suggest a focal length of 200mm or higher would be ideal.
-Andrew will be taking photos with an 18-135mm, and a 150-500mm over the course of the day.
+I will be taking photos with an 18-135mm, and a 150-500mm over the course of the day.